With TCC's EasyRide program, your student ID doubles as your free pass on all

 Can I only ride for free when I am going to or from a TCC location?

 You can use your activated ID for traveling anywhere the local bus service goes, seven days a week.
-You can also ride TRE from Fort Worth to CentrePort Monday–Saturday.
+You can also ride ZIPZONE and TEXRail daily, as well as TRE from Fort Worth to CentrePort Station Monday through Saturday.

 What should I do if my Student ID is damaged/lost?